Anjaney10/MS_Thesis_Training/README.md

-Masters Thesis in Computational Cancer Systems Biology in Prof. Mohit Kumar Jolly's Lab at IISc Lab Page: https://be.iisc.ac.in/~mkjolly/
+Masters Thesis in Computational Cancer Systems Biology in Prof. Mohit Kumar Jolly's Lab at IISc.
+Lab Page: https://be.iisc.ac.in/~mkjolly/